sarahlamond/sarahlamond/README.md

     with a particular interest in AI, Machine Learning, and Data Science.
     Having an IDM minor, I am also committed to expanding my knowledge in website development, 3D modeling, game development, and design.
-    I wish to become a Product Manager in the future and use all my areas of expertise.
   </i>
 </p>